-To add a custom Topic, click the Create New Topic button in the Topic settings menu (See Creating, Using, and Deleting Topics).
 Aim to add Topics before the course starts so that they can be selected for specific course content.
 Topics work best when the title includes information about the content rather than only focusing on the course structure.
-For example, instead of using "Marketing 101" or "Week 2" as a Topic, use "Buyer Journey" or “Wk2 - Buyer Journey“.
+For example, instead of using "Marketing 101" or "Week 2" as a Topic, use "Buyer Journey" or "Socially Conscious Advertising".